 If you want to connect to a Data source in Tableau there are many ways.
 In this session we will take a glance on Basic as well as advanced connection types.

 To examine your tableau data, firstly you have to connect Tableau to one or more data sources.
 A Tableau data source can be as easy like an Excel workbook, or as elaborate as a SQL Server or Oracle data warehouse.
 After connecting, the data fields become presented in the Data window on the left side of the workbook.
 This connect to tableau data sources tutorial explains the kinds of data supported and how to build and maintain a basic connection.

 Supported Data Sources

 Tableau supports many tableau multiple data sources like multi-dimensional databases, SQL databases etc.

 In this Connect to Data page, select the type of data you want to connect to and you will also select a saved data connection (TDS files) open a Tableau Server Data Source.

 A data source specific dialog box opens that allows you to complete the connection process.

-To connect to data in another way you have to import from a workbook.
-A workbook have several worksheets, each of them can be attached to a different data source.
+To connect to tableau data in another way you have to import from a workbook.
+A workbook have several worksheets, each of them can be attached to a different tableau multiple data sources.
 To import a connection from a workbook click the Import from Workbook button at the bottom of the Select Saved Connection tab in the Connect to Data dialog box.

-Once the connection is set up the data source fields show on the left side of the workbook in the Data window.
+Once the connection is set up the tableau data sources fields show on the left side of the workbook in the Data window.